KaufmanDeveloper/labyrinth-game/Story/New story outline.md

 ----

 - Johnson Family just moved
-- Johnson Family is comprised of two parents and a sister
+- Johnson Family is comprised of two parents and a brother

 ## Characters